 - FedEx: FedEx also provides shipping services for breast milk.
 You’ll need to place an order for a cold shipping box a few days in advance of departure, and then package and drop off your milk at a FedEx location.

 You can also seek breast milk donations ahead of your trip by visiting Human Milk 4 Human Babies and Eats on Feets on Facebook.
-These groups have state-specific pages where parents can look for milk, either by browsing recent posts or posting a request.
-Breastfeeding moms donate excess milk free of charge, and you can feel free to screen moms—ask about their diet, current medications, etc.—to help ensure their milk is a good fit for your baby.
-Just steer clear of of scams in which you’re asked to pay for the breast milk.
+These groups have state-specific pages where caregivers can look for milk, either by browsing recent posts or posting a request.
+Excess milk is donated free of charge by other members, and you can feel free to screen donations—ask question about the donor’s diet, current medications, etc.—to help ensure their milk is a good fit for your baby.
+Be wary of scams in which you’re asked to pay for the breast milk, however.

 Whether you’re sticking to exclusive breastfeeding or use human milk in conjunction with infant formula, planning ahead will help smooth the way to a happy baby (and happy you) while traveling.